auth0/docs/articles/appliance/cli/configure-cli.md

 ## Downloading the CLI Setup Files

-To download the files required to set up the CLI, please contact [Auth0 Support](http://support.auth0.com) for your custom download link.
+To download the files required to set up the CLI, please contact your Auth0 Customer Success Manager for your custom download link.

 ## Installing and Using the CLI